drashland/website-v2/docs/line/v1.x/2_tutorials/2_creating_a_cli/2_single_command_clis/3_part_2_add_arguments.md

 Things to know:

-- Any argument in a signature _**is required**_.
-This means if a user does not specify all arguments, then they will be shown an error and the `USAGE` section for the command being used.
+- All arguments in a signature _**are required**_.
+If a user does not specify all arguments, then they will be shown an error and the `USAGE` section.
-- Any extra arguments specified by a user will result in an error being shown.
+- If a user specifies too many arguments, then they will be shown an error and the `USAGE` section.
-- Arguments must be surrounded by square brackets in the signature.
+- Arguments must be surrounded by square brackets in the `signature`.
 This is how Line knows that the command handles arguments.
+- If an argument is surrounded by quotes when passed in, then the entire value inside the quotes will be the argument value.
+An example of this is shown in the Verification section below.

 In this tutorial, you will create a CLI that takes in two arguments.